310mc/https-310mc.github.io-tl/source/_posts/management_story/chiaki.md

 {% endbubble %}

 {% bubble Tetora %}
 Umm… Taichou?
-Sorry for asking while you’re so excited, but… Could you tell me why you called us here?
+Sorry for asking while you’re so excited, but… Couldja tell me why you called us here?

 You told us to come over here after class, but I only see the two of us in this park…
 {% endbubble %}